friedbrice/friedbrice.github.io/_posts/2017-12-31-three-models-of-exception-handling.md

   if (p) Left(e) else Right(())
 {% endhighlight %}

-Now we have a generic method that we can in `for`/`yield` blocks at any place where we'd like to return early.
+Now we have a generic method that we can call in `for`/`yield` blocks at any place where we'd like to return early.
 Let's see it in action:

 {% highlight scala %}
 def getUser(req: Request): Either[Response, User] = {